AFeldsteen/AF79/README.md

 imto your terminal.

-A PDF version is coming soon.
+A PDF version coming soon.

 ---